Darklg/JavaScriptUtilities/README.md

 JavaScriptUtilities
 ===========

-JavaScript utilities for Vanilla JS, Mootools &amp; jQuery
+JavaScriptUtilities is a library of plugins & useful functions for Vanilla JS, Mootools & jQuery

 ## Licence MIT